Cool Things to Do in New Orleans Right Now

 While New Orleans is well-known for the National World War II Museum—and for good reason—those who want an up-close look at some real World War II relics can head to the Woodlands Conservancy on the West Bank.
 Here, strap on your hiking shoes for a walk into the woods to find 10 ammunition magazines that stored ammo and other explosives during WWII and the Korean War.
 While there, enjoy the quiet walk and easy hike through one of the area’s last bottomland hardwood forests.

-While our open container law has been edited for the pandemic so you can’t buy your bevs from local bars or restaurants to go, you can still BYOB.
-Take advantage of this luxury with a boozy picnic at The Fly -- the grassy, mostly undeveloped strip on the river’s edge of Audubon Park.
+New Orleans’ open container laws mean you can swing into almost any local corner store and snag a few walking drinks or take some bevs to go from a local bar or restaurant.
+Take advantage of this luxury with a boozy picnic at The Fly, the grassy, mostly undeveloped strip on the river’s edge of Audubon Park.
 It’s the perfect way to enjoy a lazy afternoon watching the ships roll down the Mississippi.
-Bring sandwiches from St. James Cheese Company or Gracious Bakery, both just a few minutes drive away.
+Bring sandwiches from St. James Cheese Company or Gracious Bakery, both stashed just a few minutes away by car.

-Whether you're new in town or you've lived here for 20 years, it's no mystery that New Orleans has one of the most vibrant culinary traditions in the world.
-That means amazing new restaurants opening every month, even during the pandemic.
-We've rounded up the best restaurants in town to help you out, including a regularly updated list of best new openings.
-Just remember to abide by any mask requirements or posted guidelines for takeout, and tip heavily.
+Whether you're new to town or you've lived here for 30 years, it's no mystery that New Orleans sports one of the most vibrant culinary landscapes in the world.
+That means amazing new restaurants opening every month.
+We've rounded up the best restaurants in town to help you out along with some classics that turned the city into the culinary mecca it has become, so loosen that belt buckle and get to it.

 This bizarre roadside museum is basically just a massive collection of vintage arcade machines, odd folk art, cryptotaxidermy, all other manner of weird junk.
 It costs just $3 to visit, and it’s the bargain of a lifetime.
 While you’re up there in Abita Springs, you may as well also hit up the Abita Brewery for tours—free if you go on the self-guided ones—and tastings.
 If you’ve got yourself a designated driver, get the full experience by checking out other local North Shore brews from Old Rail and Chafunkta.